 If you are a guest in a Serbian family, you should eat more than you can 🙂

 Guests invited to dinner are served meze (an antipasto of cheese and sausages) before the meal.
 When entertaining, it is important to offer more food than can be eaten; this is a sign of hospitality and wealth.
 Guests are offered food consistently during the meal, and it is customary to decline before accepting.
 Once guests have declined another helping once or twice, many hosts will not press them further.
-Guests are expected to finish all of the food on their plate.
+Guests are expected to finish all of the food on their plates.
 Meals are times for conversation and social interaction.

 10 traditional meals you should try in Serbia